Raghib al-Nashashibi: Political career

-In August 1949 he was appointed head of the new Jordanian ministry for refugees and rehabilitation and was appointed first Governor-General for Arab Palestine in September of that same year.
+Following the outbreak of the Arab–Israeli War, Nashashibi fled to Egypt.
+He subsequently returned to the West Bank, and was appointed head of the new Jordanian ministry for refugees and rehabilitation in August 1949.
+That September, he was appointed the first Governor-General for Arab Palestine.
 In 1950 he became Jordanian Minister of Agriculture and later Minister of Transport.
 He was also appointed as custodian of the Holy Places of Jerusalem with cabinet rank.

 Personal life

 His second wife, a French Jew, lived on Kantura street.
 Their eldest son was Mansur.
+Nasashibi died in April 1951 of illness at Augusta Victoria Hospital in East Jerusalem.